Jhaempyre/mfdp-/README.md

 >>> i hope i am in right direction
 >>VERIFIED CAME CORRECTLY
 >>NOW ANOTHER PROBLEM IS PASSPHRASE IS NOT BEING ASKED ALL THE TIME IT IS GETTING CACHED , CHAKING THAT
+>>2nd attempt to make this happen again finger crossed
 >> gpg --full-generate-key
 Choose RSA and RSA (default).
 Enter 4096 (recommended for security).